tridashafox/SFStarEditor/README.md

 **EXPERIMENTAL** Windows GUI tool that lets you create a new star system with planets in an existing Starfield ESP.
 C++ [Visual Studio 2022](https://visualstudio.microsoft.com/) project.
 If you don't want to install Visual Studio, you have the option of downloading a [Microsoft VM with it already installed](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).

-Note that if someone passes you a built version of this as a .exe then it may not run unless you have installed Visual Studio or have downloaded the runtime libraries from [Microsoft Visual Studio runtime dlls](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 ### Features:
 1. Allows creation of a star and planet based on an existing star or planet in order to create a new star system
 2. Allows for additional planets and or moons to created in the star system